Progressive Disclosure for Layered Agent Definitions¶

 Read only the skill matching the requested check before executing.

-Each skill lives in its own file (e.g., .claude/skills/lint-check.md) and is loaded only when that specific check runs.
+Each skill lives in its own file (for example, .claude/skills/lint-check.md) and loads only when that specific check runs.
 A lint-only invocation loads 120 + 350 = 470 tokens instead of 1800.

 Context window size directly affects inference quality.
-When an agent receives a 2000-token monolithic definition, its attention mechanism must distribute weight across all 2000 tokens — including the 80% irrelevant to the current task.
-This is attention dilution: critical instructions compete with noise, reducing the probability that the model will weight them correctly (Marta Fernández García, Feb 2026).
-Irrelevant rules in the same context window can also cause instruction interference — the model enters self-reconciliation mode when rules that don't apply to the current task appear to conflict with rules that do, producing hedged output rather than precise execution.
-Smaller, focused contexts eliminate both failure modes.
+Give an agent a 2000-token monolithic definition and its attention mechanism must spread weight across all 2000 tokens — including the 80% irrelevant to the current task.
+This is attention dilution: critical instructions compete with noise, which lowers the chance that the model weights them correctly (Marta Fernández García, Feb 2026).
+Irrelevant rules in the same context window can also cause instruction interference.
+The model enters self-reconciliation mode when rules that do not apply to the task appear to conflict with rules that do, producing hedged output rather than precise execution.
+Smaller, focused contexts remove both failure modes.

 Progressive disclosure adds complexity that creates its own failure modes:

-- Skill index rot: If the definition lists skills by name but the actual skill files drift — renamed, moved, or deleted — the agent will attempt to load a non-existent skill and either fail or fall back to guessing.
-The index must be kept in sync with the filesystem.
+- Skill index rot: if the definition lists skills by name but the skill files drift — renamed, moved, or deleted — the agent tries to load a skill that no longer exists and either fails or falls back to guessing.
+Keep the index in sync with the filesystem.

-- Wrong skill loaded: Agents rely on their own judgment to select the relevant skill.
-Ambiguous task descriptions or poorly-named skills cause the agent to load the wrong skill and execute against incorrect procedures.
+- Wrong skill loaded: agents use their own judgment to pick the relevant skill.
+Ambiguous task descriptions or poorly named skills lead the agent to load the wrong skill and run against the wrong procedures.

-- Orchestration overhead: Each skill load is an additional read operation.
-For tasks that genuinely require all skills simultaneously, progressive disclosure adds round-trips without reducing token load.
+- Orchestration overhead: each skill load is another read operation.
+For tasks that genuinely need all skills at once, progressive disclosure adds round-trips without reducing token load.

-- Self-contained skill violations: If a skill implicitly depends on another skill being loaded first (shared terminology, referenced templates), the agent may produce inconsistent output when it loads skills in a different order or loads only one.
+- Self-contained skill violations: if a skill quietly depends on another skill loading first (shared terminology, referenced templates), the agent may produce inconsistent output when it loads skills in a different order or loads only one.

-The pattern is most effective when tasks are clearly scoped and skills are genuinely orthogonal.
+The pattern works best when tasks are clearly scoped and skills are genuinely orthogonal.
 It degrades when the agent's task space is broad and overlapping.

 Key Takeaways¶